 I look forward to drinking my morning smoothies every day.
 I guess it’s just that sweet, delicious creaminess that keeps me addicted!
 Sometimes I’ll blend them a bit thicker so it’s almost like an ice cream consistency or a little thinner like a milkshake.
 This smoothie in particular tasted like straight up dessert…but for breakfast!!

 I love me some beets!
 They have this wonderful earthy, naturally sweet flavour.
-I use them chopped up raw in my daily salads and sometimes make a little tasty slaw out of them with carrots and onions with a marinade of apple cider vinegar, olive oil and fresh herbs.
-I also love to have them sometimes roasted with carrots, potatoes, onions and garlic with dry herbs and olive oil.
+I use them chopped up raw in my daily salads and sometimes make a little tasty slaw out of them with carrots and onions with a marinade of apple cider vinegar, tahini or avocado and fresh herbs.
+I also love to have them sometimes roasted with carrots, potatoes, onions and garlic with dry herbs and baked on parchment to keep it oil free.
 It was only until recently that I started using them in my smoothies.
 They are super fibrous, so when adding them raw to green drinks, I just put a small amount.
 When they are lightly steamed or boiled, they become even sweeter and the consistency is quite smooth.
 I love this recipe because it’s so delicious and naturally sweet, you feel like you’re drinking a milkshake for breakfast, but it’s actually healthy for you!

 Autumn is my favourite season, and when it comes around I like to take advantage of all the seasonal produce like pumpkin!
 I will turn this tasty squash into curried soups, roast them with sweet potato, make gluten free muffins with it and most recently add them to a smoothie!
 This smoothie is insanely delicious, and you really feel like you’re slurping down some pumpkin pie.
 I boosted this recipe with some awesome superfoods like hemp seed, coconut oil, bee pollen, turmeric and ginger!